mightyraju2511/FSD/README.md

 in the terminal select the cmd

 step 5:
-now use py -3 -m venv inder(here u can give any name of the environment ur creating)
+now use py -3 -m venv mighty(here u can give any name of the environment ur creating)

 step 6:
-after the environment is successfully created, use inder\Scripts\Activate
+after the environment is successfully created, use mighty\Scripts\Activate

 step 7:
 pip install Django